Training Interdisciplinary Pharmacology Scientists (TIPS)

 • Be attended by applicant and both the primary and secondary mentors.

 This interview is critical to robustly and holistically assess the applicant’s suitability for the Program, and potential for success during and after the Program, including the ability to communicate his/her science.
 The Steering Committee will make final selections based on merit.
-All applicants will be notified via email.
+All applicants will be notified via email within 2 weeks of the interview.

 • Trainees and both mentors will participate in an annual progress review with the TIPS Steering Committee near the end of the 1st appointment year.
-If trainee progress is acceptable, the trainee could receive a 2nd year of support.
+If trainee progress is excellent, the trainee may receive a 2nd year of support.
 Trainees and mentors also participate in an interview at the end of the fellowship period.

 • Travel: $300 (Required: poster or oral presentation at selected conference)